NordicSemiconductor/nRF-Logger-API/README.md

 (6) nRF Logger API allows you also to add a comment to a log session.

-    ogger.setSessionDescription(mLogSession, "This is a comment");
+    Logger.setSessionDescription(mLogSession, "This is a comment");

 (7) You may also mark a session with one of 6 symbols.